Forget Ascot, it’s the Boston Hale Charity Race Night!

 To kick off our charity fundraising efforts this year, we held a charity Day mid-March in support of two charities chosen by our teams, Maggies and Wilson’s Wish.

-Cash was raised throughout the day in a number of ways; we paid to dress down for the day, ran a bake sale and set up an in-office putting competition ahead of the main post-work event – a race night.
+Cash was raised throughout the day in a number of ways; we paid to dress down for the day, ran a bake sale and set up an in-office putting competition ahead of the main post-work event – the Boston Hale Charity Race Night!

 For the uninitiated, a race night is a simple but fun event that brings out the competitive spirit in everyone, particularly our teams!
 It involves playing out old horse races and betting on the winner, with half of the proceeds going to the charities and half to those who backed the winner.

 Our activities on the day helped us raise a total of £350 which was matched by the company to give an overall total of £700, shared between both charities.

 This takes the total we’ve raised as a business for our charities so far to just over £2,000, we’re aiming to make it £3,000 before the year is out.

 Maggie’s provides free practical, emotional and social support to people with cancer and their family and friends, following the ideas about cancer care originally laid out by Maggie Keswick Jencks.

 Built in the grounds of NHS cancer hospitals, Maggie’s Centres are places with professional staff on hand to offer the support people need.